magmide/magmide/essay.md

 ## Effect-Aware Tokens and Gradual Correctness

 One of the main innovations of Rust was introducing an extremely strict safety-oriented type system, but simultaneously acknowledging its limitations by still allowing `unsafe` operations.
-By explicitly acknowledging when the type system can't verify the correctnes of program behavior, engineers are much better able to focus on potential problem spots in code.
+By explicitly acknowledging when the type system can't verify the correctness of program behavior, engineers are much better able to focus on potential problem spots in code.
 Projects such as [RustBelt](TODO) can then do further work to either increase the sophistication of the type system to allow a larger domain of correct programs, or semantically prove the correctness of `unsafe` operations "on the side".
 Many other languages also have such "trapdoors" in their type systems, such as [various unsafe operations in Haskell](TODO), [unchecked type coercions in languagess like C or Java](TODO), or [the `any` type in TypeScript](TODO).

 These various trapdoors allow what we could call gradual correctness or gradual typing, and are pragmatic compromises between what is tractably verifiable and what must be done to write useful software.
 But these trapdoors have a critical problem: their use is often difficult to audit, control, or reject.
 Each language community usually must develop specialized linters to detect these uses, and even once their use has been detected, the only way to accept them with confidence is with time-consuming and unreliable human audits or fuzz testing.